 If "steel is real", this bottle is for you

-In complete opposition to the weight weenie, if you’re more of a heritage-oriented cyclist with a love of all things steel and titanium, then you might just fall in love with this incredibly stylish Eroica bottle from Elite Cycling.
+In complete opposition to the weight weenie, if you’re more of a heritage-oriented cyclist with a love of all things steel and titanium, then you might just fall in love with this incredibly stylish stainless steel bottle from Triple Tree.
 It looks and feels amazing, and while it functions as a water bottle it is also a work of art in its own right.